jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 200px; position: absolute; top: 280px; left: 120px;">Theoretical</h1>

 !SLIDE
-.notes Another attack that is more possible is a timing attack.
+.notes Another possible attack is a timing attack.

 <h1 class="white" style="font-size: 150px; position: absolute; top: 310px; left: 360px;">Timing</h1>
 <h1 style="font-size: 130px; position: absolute; top: 430px; left: 610px;">Attack</h1>

 !SLIDE
-.notes Because other authentication frameworks lookup by the key value, and have a database index on the key value, the time it takes to retrieve a token depends on the number of characters at the start of the submitted token that match any existing token.
+.notes Because other authentication frameworks lookup by the key value, and have a database index on the key value, the time it takes to lookup up an account via a token depends on the number of characters at the start of the submitted token that match any existing token.

 <pre style="font-size: 40px; margin-top: 210px;"><code>SELECT id FROM accounts
 WHERE password_reset_key =